Dangongg/Dangongg/README.md

 - 👋 Hi, I’m Dan
-- 👀 I’m interested in malware, Machine Learning & Lots more.
+- 👀 I’m interested in numbers
 - ⚡ Fun fact: i like the colour yellow

 <!---